adrwxyz/adrw.xyz/content/posts/songs/cats-in-the-cradle.md

 You know I'm gonna be like you"

         F                           D#
-And the cat's in the cradle and the silver spoon
+And the cats in the cradle and the silver spoon
 G#                      A#
 Little boy blue and the man on the moon
 F